jbaxenom/laget-framework/README.md

   nice-looking HTML
 - It provides **test data tools** in the form of entities, actors and actions that can process and parse **JSON data** and **SQL queries**
+- It provides the option to **automatically retry failing tests**, in different levels of execution
 - It **will (hopefully soon) integrate with JIRA and Zephyr plugin for JIRA** so that your test runs can be fully managed directly from these famous project and test management tools.